lukaskj/xmonkey/README.md

 ### Known bugs

-- The UiScript render function has a but that it cannot have any hook or it won't work.
+- The UiScript render function has a bug that it cannot have any hook or it won't work.
 The workaround is to return a single component in the UiScript that this component can use any preact hook as usual.
 See example [here](./examples/src/whatsapp-theme/whatsapp-theme.tsx).